PHenegan/tetris-game/InitialDesign.md

 This is just some of my initial thoughts on design.
 This is intended to be kind of like a design journal so I can keep track the reasoning behind my approach

-#Requirements for behaviors which I thought of:
+# Requirements for my idea:

-To begin with, I'll start by representing the things I need to do to make tetris:
+### Things I will definitely need to implement:
 * create a grid of cells: this would be the tetris board
 * remove a row of cells if it is completely full
 * create the tetris pieces